eclipse-cdt/cdt/FAQ/README.md

 #### What are the limitations of using the LLDB debugger in Eclipse?

-There are quite a few limitations right now but the LLDB integration is very new and evolving:
+There are quite a few limitations right now:

   - Remote debugging is not implemented
   - Core dump debugging is not implemented
-  - Watch points do not work
-  - Variables cannot be edited (Variables view)
-  - Memory cannot be edited (Memory view)
   - Move to Line, Resume at Line actions are not implemented (but Run to Line works)
   - Modules view is not populated